wohaco/despace/akatsuki.md

 The cost of the mission is $ 290 million or 7 370 kg of [gold](sc_price.md) in 2010 prices (SC is $ 174 million or 4 422 kg of [gold](sc_price.md), launch is $ 116 million or 2 948 kg of [gold](sc_price.md), or ¥ 14.6 billion and ¥ 9.8 billion, respectively).

 The mission was supposed to fly for 7 months with an exit to a operating orbit of 300 × 80 000 km 24 h, but during braking, one of the fuel valves of the main engine failed.
 This caused the fuel components to mix in dangerous proportions, causing an explosion and damage to the engine nozzle.
 The spacecraft failed to reach the target orbit, and entered the solar orbit with a period of 203 days.
 Since the period of Venus ' rotation is 225 days, this allowed to catch up with Venus and enter the highly elongated orbit of the artificial satellite of Venus in 6 years.
-As a result, the rest of the braking and maneuvers were performed using low-thrust engines.
+As a result, the rest of the braking and maneuvers were performed using low‑thrust engines.
 Because of this, the mission was delayed longer than the calculated value, some of the devices began to fail.
 In the end, the spacecraft was released into its target orbit and began functioning.

 The cause of the problem is the deposition of salts in the pipeline between the boost tank (helium) and the fuel tank, as a result, the oxidizer became predominant in the combustion chamber and the increased temperature damaged the nozzle.
 A similar problem destroyed [Mars Observer](mars_observer.md) in 1993.